-Each fraternity/sorority chapter is required to host or attend at least one educational program focused on sexual assault awareness/prevention each calendar year.
-The chapters' House Directors are trained annually with Residential Living staff.
+Each fraternity/sorority chapter is required to host or attend at least one educational program focused on sexual assault awareness/prevention each calendar year as part of Fraternity and Sorority Life's Chapter Accreditation Program.
+RAs who serve in fraternity and sorority housing are trained annually with the rest of Residential Living staff.